Propelld vs Federal Bank Education Loan: Which One Fits You Best?

 What is the margin money requirement in Propelld vs Federal Bank?

-Propelld usually requires 0% margin money, while Federal Bank may require 5%–15% margin money depending on the loan scheme.
+Propelld usually requires 0% margin money, while Federal Bank requires no margin up to ₹4 Lakhs and 5%–15% margin money above that, depending on whether the study is in India or abroad.

 Can I get a 100% education loan from Propelld?